vide/puppet-omsa/README.md

  Force OMSA installation even when $manufacturer is not Dell.
 Default: false

  * `install_idrac`
- Install the meta package-idrac package.
+ Install the idrac meta package.
 Default: false

  * `install_idrac7`
- Install the meta package-idrac7 package.
+ Install the idrac7 meta package.
 Default: false

  * `install_all`
  Install all srvadmin-packages available from the repository.
 Default: false